Date of Degree

 Copyright 2011 Justin John Francis O'Rourke

 O'Rourke, Justin John Francis.
-"Posttraumatic growth in Huntington disease: measuring the effects of genetic testing and disease on positive psychological change." doctoral dissertation, University of Iowa, 2011.
+"Posttraumatic growth in Huntington disease: measuring the effects of genetic testing and disease on positive psychological change."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.